-Admissions offers three Open Houses each year, two during the Fall semester and one in the Spring.
-The Spring Open House offers an Accepted Students breakout session.
+Admissions offers two Open Houses each year, one during the Fall semester and one in the Spring.
 You can register for Open Houses and all visits online.

 Transfer Students

 Transfer students will be considered for advanced standing on the quality of their credentials.
 Applicants must present an official transcript of work completed at accredited colleges or universities; only courses with grades of C or better will be considered for transfer.
 The amount of transfer credit awarded will depend on the application of the courses to MMA's curriculum and will be evaluated by the Admissions and Registrar's Offices.